mutant-city/infrastructure/README.md

   - The only interactions it should have with other modules is via defaults variables.
   - This provides a drag and drop solution that can be moved to future ansible playbooks easily.

-- If you build an https/ssl server and then visit the site then wipe/rebuild the server you will have to clear your certificates from your browser

 - To disable http completely uncomment out the redirect line in wordpress-http.conf

 ## SSL Notes